 The college places a high value on the contributions made by graduate students.
 Interaction between graduates and full-time academics is warmly encouraged and the College Advisor system, independent of academic supervision, fosters close links with the Senior Common Room (SCR).
 The college hosts regular MCR/SCR events throughout the year, including lecture suppers, subject dinners and drinks parties.

 The college is centrally located and very close to the Bodleian and Taylor Institution libraries and to the Science Area.

 Please note that applications are not accepted for part-time study at St John's College.

 Accommodation and meals

 Single accommodation is available in your first year and may also be available in subsequent years, subject to ballot.

 Most rooms are on campus or in central locations which are just a short walk from the college and the city centre.

 The college does offer couples and family accommodation; however, availability is limited, so early applications are recommended.
 Most of these flats are nearby to the college, around fifteen minutes' walk.

 Library and IT services

-There are numerous computer rooms within the college, including one which is for use by graduate students only, located in the MCR, which can be used for study.
+There are resource rooms within the college, including one which is for use by graduate students only, located in the MCR, which can be used for study.
 Most student rooms have network connections.

 Sport, music and college facilities

 The MCR run various teams and sports, specifically for graduates, in addition to those of the college.
 Sports facilities, include squash courts, a gym, a sports ground and a boathouse.
 There are music rooms, an art collection and a college bar.